-- Booth video playing at your show floor setup to help draw in passerby
+- Booth video playing at your show floor setup to help draw in passersby

-- Video leveraged in speaking sessions to get the audience excited for the topic or to illustrate specific points
+- Video leveraged in speaking sessions to get the audience excited about the topic or to illustrate specific points

 How to Use Video After the Event